tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-yomichan.md

 ---
-title: Setting up Yomichan
+title: Setting up Rikaitan
 date: 1619220247
 tags: ['guide', 'dictionaries', 'yomichan']
 ---

-Yomichan is a browser extension with a pop-up dictionary that allows you to look up unknown words with the hover of a mouse.
+Rikaitan is a browser extension with a pop-up dictionary that allows you to look up unknown words with the hover of a mouse.
-On top of that Yomichan can be set up to create Anki cards from the words which you look up.
+On top of that Rikaitan can be set up to create Anki cards from the words which you look up.

 The process of picking sentences from your immersion and making Anki cards is called *sentence-mining* or *sentence-picking*.